 MONTGOMERY, AL 36130-1150

 Alaska home inspectors are regulated by the Department of Commerce and Economic Development.
-Licenses are to be renewed every 2 years and continuing education is required — 4 hours every year, or 8 hours every two years.
+Licenses are to be renewed every two years and continuing education is required—four hours every year, or eight hours every two years.

 Inspectors in Alaska must also obtain an Alaska Business License.
 You can register as a new home inspector, existing home inspector, or joint registration.

 Inspectors are regulated in Arkansas.
-The Home Inspector Registration Board is the governing body and license renewal is needed annually.
-80 pre-licensing hours are required, as well as 14 annual hours of CE.
+The Arkansas Home Inspector Registration Board is the governing body and license renewal is needed annually.
+Licensing requires 80 pre-licensing hours and 14 annual hours of continuing education (CE)—eight of those CE hours must be classroom hours, and six hours can be online.

-The law encourages courts to consider the Standards of Practice and Code of Ethics of ASHI and CREIA (California Real Estate Inspection Association) when determining whether an inspection meets the required standard of care.
+The law encourages courts to consider the American Society of Home Inspectors (ASHI) Standards of Practice and Code of Ethics and the California Real Estate Inspection Association (CREIA) when determining whether an inspection meets the required standard of care.

 More info can be found at the California Contractors State License Board.

-Home Inspectors are not regulated in the state of Colorado.
-A 2017 bill was narrowly shot down to require licenses.
-Clients and agents will want to see customer reviews and some type of training/certification.
+Home inspectors are not regulated in the state of Colorado.
+A 2017 bill was introduced to require licenses and failed to pass.
+Clients and agents will want to see customer reviews, as well as some type of training and certification.

 That said, it's a competitive state and there's a lot more to starting a business than a license.
 Read our guide on how to become a home inspector in Colorado here.

-Home Inspectors are regulated by the Department of Consumer Protection, with renewal required every 2 years.
-40 hours of pre-licensing is required, as well as 20 hours of CE.
-They list their approved home inspection schools and pre-licensing courses available.
+Home inspectors are regulated by the Department of Consumer Protection, with renewal required every two years.
+Forty hours of pre-licensing is required, as well as 20 hours of CE.
+The department provides a list of its approved home inspection schools and pre-licensing courses.

 To be eligible for a home inspector license, an applicant must: